sciencificity/iyo-apero/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hello :wave:, my name is Vebash Naidoo.
+  Hello :smile:, my name is Vebash Naidoo.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->